 How much should I borrow for my mortgage?

-When a financial institution like a bank or a credit union pre-approves you for a mortgage, they look at your Gross Debt Service (GDS) or Total Debt Service (TDS) ratios.
+When a financial institution like a bank or a credit union pre-approves you for a mortgage, they look at your Gross Debt Service (GDS) and Total Debt Service (TDS) ratios.

 Your GDS ratio captures the percentage of your income you need to pay your housing costs.
 To calculate your GDS, you add up your monthly housing-related costs, divide it by your gross monthly income and multiply that by 100.